elastest/elastest-instrumentation-manager/docs/user-docs.md

 ![Instrumentalize SuT](images/instrumentalize_sut.jpg)<br>

 This operation launches two processes from ETM to EIM:
-1. Register the agent, in order that EIM will be able to instrumentalize the SuT.
+1. Register the instrumentation agent, in order that EIM will be able to instrumentalize the SuT.
 2. Installation of [Beats](https://www.elastic.co/products/beats), a monitoring software to capture metrics from SuT.
 The installed beats are:
 - [Packetbeat](https://www.elastic.co/guide/en/beats/packetbeat/5.6/packetbeat-overview.html)
 - [Filebeat](https://www.elastic.co/guide/en/beats/filebeat/5.6/filebeat-overview.html)